Home Cocktails Ordinary Drink Monkey Gland

 What is the origin of the Monkey Gland cocktail?

-The Monkey Gland cocktail is believed to have been created in the 1920s, attributed to the famous bartender Harry MacElhone at the New York Bar in Paris.
-Its name is derived from a controversial surgical procedure at the time, which was thought to rejuvenate vitality.
+The Monkey Gland cocktail originated in the 1920s, attributed to the famous bartender Harry MacElhone at the New York Bar in Paris.
+Its name is rumored to be inspired by a surgical procedure that was popular at the time, which involved transplanting monkey glands into humans.

-What type of gin works best in a Monkey Gland?
+What type of gin is best for making a Monkey Gland?

-A London Dry gin is often recommended for the Monkey Gland due to its strong botanical flavors that complement the sweetness of grenadine and the acidity of orange juice.
-However, experimenting with different gin styles can yield interesting variations.
+A London dry gin is typically recommended for a Monkey Gland, as its juniper-forward profile complements the sweetness of the grenadine and the citrus of the orange juice.
+However, experimenting with different gins can yield interesting variations in flavor.

-Is the Monkey Gland cocktail suitable for those who dislike gin?
+Is the Monkey Gland cocktail suitable for a low-sugar diet?

 You Might Also Like